What is the Victoria Falls Lion Rehabilitation Volunteering project all about?

 You will take part in a number of important activities, such as:

-- Lion walks with qualified rangers to help familiarise lion cubs with their habitats, enclosure maintenance and feeding duties, preparing enrichment activities for the development of the lions skills
+- Working with qualified rangers to help familiarise lion cubs with their habitats, enclosure maintenance and feeding duties, preparing enrichment activities for the development of the lions skills.

 - Game counts to monitor the presence and movement of species within the habitat